NMLA-WorldCIST/NMLA-WorldCIST.github.io/index.md

 * Discovering	interesting	patterns/roles in	the	networks

-* Algorithms and methods for analyzing attributed/heterogeneous/signed/multiplex and knowledge networks
+* Algorithms and methods for analyzing attributed/heterogeneous/signed/multiplex networks and knowledge graphs

 * Network	clustering methods and applications

 * Network	representation learning methods	and	applications